 Joseph Maroon, M.D. - WWE Medical Director

-Joseph C. Maroon, MD, is the Medical Director for World Wrestling Entertainment.
+Joseph C. Maroon, MD, is the Medical Director for WWE.
 Dr. Maroon is a board-certified clinical professor of neurological surgery and Vice Chairman of the Department of Neurosurgery at the University of Pittsburgh Medical Center.
 He is also the Heindl Scholar in Neuroscience.
 He is Team Neurosurgeon for the Pittsburgh Steelers and a member of the NFL's MTBI Committee for concussion.

 Working with neuropsychologist, Mark Lovell, PhD, he co-developed ImPACT(c) (Immediate Post-Concussion Assessment and Cognitive Testing).
 ImPACT is the first computerized system to determine concussion severity and the timing for return to contact sports.
 It is now the standard of care for concussion management in the NFL, NHL, major league baseball, NASCAR and is used in over 2500 colleges and high schools in the United States.
 For over 20 years he has served as the neurosurgical consultant to professional and college athletes in football, baseball, golf, hockey and soccer, including the Pittsburgh Steelers.